tarantool/doc/doc/release/2021-08-releases.rst

     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6057`).

--   Fixed an error where a replica, while attempting to subscribe to a foreign cluster (with a different replicaset UUID), didn’t notice it is impossible and instead became stuck in an infinite retry loop printing a ``TOO_EARLY_SUBSCRIBE`` error (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6094`).
+-   Fixed an error where a replica, while attempting to subscribe to a foreign cluster with a different replicaset UUID, didn’t notice it is impossible and instead became stuck in an infinite retry loop printing a ``TOO_EARLY_SUBSCRIBE`` error (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6094`).